yougotwill/SIDE/README.md

 In that case you need to configure some `tmPreferences` files.
 To add these symbols to the `IndexedSymbolList` or to the `IndexedReferenceList`.

-Here is an example on how to add symbols for rust.
+Here is SIDE's configuration for your language `X`.

 Adding references.
-Create a `RustReferences.tmPreferences` and save it to your `Packages\User` folder.
+Create a `{YourLanguage}References.tmPreferences` and save it to your `Packages\User` or `SIDE/languages`(if you plan to do a Pull Request to add this configuration to SIDE) folder.
 All the strings bellow `scope` key will be added to the references list.
 With the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>